chaudhary6-1/GameZone/README.md

 **contact us**: A simple formular where you can write your name, email address and a text with max 100 words which will then be sent to the company.
 **FAQ's**: Most asked questions will be answered here.
-**Registration**: Option to create an account and register for news letter.
+**Registration**: Option to create an account and register for newsletter.